styxsys0927/Med-MMHL/README.md

 ## Running Baselines ##

-Most of our baselines are drawn from Hugging Face[https://huggingface.co/], so you need to provide the name of the models to make the code run.
+Most of our baselines are drawn from [Hugging Face](https://huggingface.co/), so you need to provide the name of the models to make the code run.

 For example, to train a fine-tuned version of bioBERT, the command looks like this: